 What are your favorites for watching, reading, listening…?

-We just finished Season 2 of This is Us, and I’m obsessed and can’t wait for Season 3…when is it coming out??
+Lately, we’ve been binge watching This is Us, Veep, Fleabag, Big Little Lies (guilty pleasure).
+We also just watched When the See Us, which is required viewing, in my opinion.
 In terms of books, I’m really into Jesmyn Ward right now.
 Her writing is rich, deep, and profound.
 And as for music…truthfully, I’ve been an Indigo Girls fan forever, and that will never change.
 I will go to the grave with them being my favorite.
+And Brandi Carlisle, she’s my other favorite.
 I also listen to a lot of mantra, which I love.
 And we are a Grateful Dead family.

 What food do you love?